ess-dmsc/just-bin-it/README.md

 optional arguments:
-  -h, --help            show this help message and exit -o, --one-shot-plot   runs the program until it gets some data then plots it
+  -h, --help            show this help message and exit -c CONFIG_FILE, --config-file CONFIG_FILE
-                        then exits.
+                        configure an inital histogram from a JSON file -o, --one-shot-plot   runs the program until it gets some data then plots it then exits.
 Used for testing